 Northwestern’s standard shipping terms are DDP (Delivered Duty Paid).
 This provides the most protection to the University as it transfers risk to the University upon delivery.
 Below, or attached, is a summary of the various shipping terms that may be offered by vendors, each with different customer and vendor responsibilities:

-- F.O.B.
-Origin means that NU usually pays all shipping costs and legal ownership transfers to NU when the goods leave the vendor's warehouse.
-As such, this can be of great risk to the department/school and the University.
-If a vendor requires F.O.B.
-Origin, the department/school should arrange for appropriate insurance coverage for the purchased goods through the shipping company that will be transporting and delivering the goods prior to shipment.
-Purchasing Resources Services and the Office of Risk Management can provide assistance when necessary.
+If a vendor will only agree to a shipping term that transfers all risk to Northwestern once it leaves the vendor, the department/school should arrange for appropriate insurance coverage for the purchased goods through the shipping company that will be transporting and delivering the goods prior to shipment.
+Procurement and Payment Services and the Office of Risk Management can provide assistance when necessary.

 The importing and exporting of goods are subject to the rules and regulations of U.S. Customs and may require special forms to be completed for entry.
 These forms should be submitted before the goods arrive in the United States.
 Departments/schools should check the contact information of the University's Preferred Vendor for customs clearance and freight forwarding services whenever a product is purchased that will be shipped from another country.
 The Preferred Vendor for customs clearance has been provided with NU's power of attorney by OGC to help streamline these deliveries.
 There is an additional cost associated with this service.